 It is interesting to notice, for instance, that the pressure points used in both Indian and Chinese medicine are also used in martial arts practice.
-The Sanskrit word for pressure points, marma, is also the verb to kill.
-Just as snake poison is used to create its antidote, the same can be said about pressure points – their proper application can either heal or kill.
+For instance, the Sanskrit word for pressure points, marma (Skt.: मर्म), which is also the verb to kill.
+As it is taught in Ayurvedic literature, “just as snake poison is used to create its antidote, the same can be said about pressure points – their proper application can either heal or kill”.

 Another crucial connecting point between the study of martial arts and oriental medicine is related to the concept of ki, defined as vital energy, vital power, universal breath, or even matter-energy.
-In Eastern philosophy, ki (ch’i in Chinese, prana in Sanskrit) is understood as the force that constitutes and pervades the universe, and the most fundamental natural phenomenon that spontaneously creates, sustains and annihilates everything that exists simultaneously.
+In Eastern philosophy, ‘ki’ (氣 ch’i in Chinese, प्राण prana in Sanskrit) is understood as the force that constitutes and pervades the universe, and the most fundamental natural phenomenon that spontaneously creates, sustains and annihilates everything that exists simultaneously, manifesting itself as the “fabric of life” as we learn from Chinese philosophy, or the “Quantum Field” as expressed by modern Physics.

-According to oriental medicine, one’s internal energy is understood as the psycho-physiological force that spreads through the body giving us life, flowing down from the brain through the central nervous system, reaching all limbs, organs and body extremities.
-All motions of the body are ruled by this principle, from water to blood and gastric juices, to cardio-respiratory, brain function and limb movement, thus the comprehension of it as life force.
-The balanced, unobstructed and healthy functioning of one’s life force is the quintessential perception behind all oriental medicine traditions – healing happens from inside out.
+According to Oriental Medicine, one’s internal energy is understood as the psycho-physiological force that spreads through the body giving us life, flowing down from the brain through the central nervous system, reaching all limbs, organs and body extremities.
+All motions of the body are ruled by this principle, from water to blood and gastric juices, to the cardio-respiratory system, brain function and limb movement, thus the comprehension of it as life force.
+The balanced, unobstructed and healthy functioning of one’s life force is the quintessential perception behind all Oriental Medicine traditions – healing happens from inside out.

-Throughout eastern classical literature, it becomes quite evident that philosophy, medicine, martial arts and spirituality have always been associated themes, being ki the bond between them all.
-Through eastern philosophy, one is taught to ponder about one’s life – its source, sustenance, end, nature and qualities.
-Eastern medicine guides one to learn how ki is able to heal both the physical and the intangible realms of human beings, such as thoughts and emotions.
-The study of martial arts reveals how one may bring mental and physical health to its optimum state by cultivating and experiencing the flow of ki throughout the body.
+Throughout Eastern classical literature, it becomes quite evident that philosophy, medicine, martial arts and spirituality have always been associated themes, being ‘ki’ the bond between them all.
+Through Eastern philosophy, one is taught to ponder about one’s life – its source, sustenance, end, nature and qualities.
+In turn, Eastern Medicine guides one to learn how ‘ki’ is able to heal both the physical and the intangible realms of human beings, such as thoughts and emotions.
+Still further ahead is the study of martial arts, that reveal how one may bring mental and physical health to its optimum state by cultivating and experiencing the flow of ‘ki’ throughout the body.
 Martial arts are also a means to preserve one’s integrity, where life force is put into motion effectively in order to protect itself and loved ones, and also to promote peace and justice.
 Finally, the different spiritual traditions of the East revolve mainly around meditation techniques.
-As one’s awareness is withdrawn from the objects of the senses, one has a first account of ki – knowing, feeling and ultimately realising ki as being one’s innermost Self.
-Some traditions claim that, on a higher level, after many years of devoted practice, ki reveals itself and one is able to see it as the pure light of consciousness that shines within and without (hence the word enlightenment).
+As one’s awareness is withdrawn from the objects of the senses, one goes beyond the mere intellectual understanding, having a direct experience of ‘ki’ – knowing, feeling and ultimately realizing ‘ki’ as being one’s innermost Self.
+Some traditions claim that, on a higher level, after many years of devoted practice, ‘ki’ reveals itself and one is able to see it as the pure light of consciousness that shines within and without (hence the word enlightenment).

 Oriental Medicine provides a wide range of techniques to promote overall health, including: